 Generalized Tremor Syndrome (GTS)

-So, does your Chihuahua shiver?
-Kilo does but only when she is cold or scared.
+So, does your Chihuahua shake?
+Kilo does, but only when she is cold or scared.
 Hopefully this information will be helpful to you when trying to figure out why Chihuahuas shake and shiver.